 The physical environment promotes healthy growth and rich child-family relations and learning.
 The environment should provide security from physical and emotional harm.
 An appropriate physical environment should be conducive to positive and enriching experiences, should stimulate children's minds, promote discovery, and reinforce positive family relationships.

 - I.E.1.
 The program implements local and state health and safety guidelines. - I.E.2.
-The program décor, furnishings, materials, and resources are appropriate for infants and toddlers and their families.
+The program décor, furnishings, materials, and resources are appropriate for the ages of the children and their families.